 - We are connected to the eleven linked partner primary phase schools through the 'Huish Community Learning Partnership' (CLP).
 All members of the CLP pay an annual subscription based on student numbers.
 These funds are then used to support a wide range of educational activities for students from across the area.
-The schools involved in the CLP are: Charlton Mackrell, Curry Mallet, Curry Rivel, Hambridge, High Ham, Huish Episcopi Primary, Kingsbury Episcopi, Long Sutton, Middlezoy, King Ina Academy and Othery.
-The Principal of Huish Episcopi Academy assumed the role of CLP Chair from September 2020. - The Academy has a service level agreement with four of the above schools (Hambridge, Huish Episcopi Primary, Middlezoy and Othery) to provide IT support.
-The Academy also provides school catering to Huish Episcopi Primary School. - The Academy is linked with the 28 other secondary schools in Somerset through the Somerset Association of Secondary Heads (SASH).
-SASH has now been established as a company with the aim of raising achievement in Somerset's secondary schools. - The Academy is part of an informal grouping of other academies across our region called the South West Academy Group to share best practice in areas such as procurement and achievement. - The Academy is a strategic partner in two Teaching School Alliances.
-One is based around Castle School in Taunton (Affinity) and the other, named The West Country Teaching School Alliance, is based around Uffculme School in Devon.
+The schools involved in the CLP are: Charlton Mackrell, Curry Mallet, Curry Rivel, Hambridge, High Ham, Huish Episcopi Primary, Kingsbury Episcopi, Long Sutton, Middlezoy, King Ina Academy, Othery and Stoke St Gregory.
+The Principal of Huish Episcopi Academy assumed the role of CLP Chair from September 2020. - The Academy has a service level agreement with four of the above schools (Hambridge, Huish Episcopi Primary, Middlezoy and Othery) to provide school meals.
+The Academy also provides school IT support to Huish Episcopi Primary School. - The Academy is linked with the 28 other secondary schools in Somerset through the Somerset Association of Secondary Heads (SASH).
+SASH has now been established as a company with the aim of raising achievement in Somerset's secondary schools. - The Academy is part of an informal grouping called the Somerset Partnership to share best practice in areas such as procurement and achievement.
+The Academy is moving forward with the partnership of a group of schools that includes four secondary schools Ansford Academy, The Blue School, Huish Episcopi Academy and Kingsmead School and around 20 primary/infant schools from across those areas, all of whom feed into those secondary schools.